FAQ For Healthcare Sites & Supervising Physicians

 How are Residents privileged while doing RR activities?

-RR certificate holders may not be privileged as “Residents” when working outside of their academic obligations for remuneration.
+Residents who hold RR certificates may not be privileged as “Residents” when working outside of their academic obligations for remuneration.
 A template for an application for temporary privileges can be found here.
 Healthcare sites may use this as a guide to creating their own temporary privilege application.
-Please be advised that this is NOT an official document.
+Please beadvised that this is NOT an official document.